 Don't overlook the value of your workplace benefits.
 Health insurance coverage, matching contributions to a retirement account and paid leave all contribute to your wealth.

-For example, the average annual premium for employer-sponsored health insurance was $6,251 for individual coverage and $17,545 for family coverage in 2015, the last year for which figures are available from the Kaiser Family Foundation's annual employer health benefits survey.
-However, workers only pay 18 percent of the premium for single coverage and 29 percent of the premium for family coverage, on average.
+For example, the average annual premium for employer-sponsored health insurance was $6,690 for individual coverage and $18,764 for family coverage in 2017, according to the Kaiser Family Foundation's annual employer health benefits survey.
+However, workers only pay 18 percent of the premium for single coverage and 31 percent of the premium for family coverage, on average.
 Employers foot the rest of the bill.

-If the Christmas classic "It's a Wonderful Life" taught us anything, it's that being rich is about having great friends.
+If the classic Christmas film "It's a Wonderful Life" taught us anything, it's that being rich is about having great friends.
 While your bank account might not be bursting, if you have a wealth of social ties, you're likely richer than you think.

 Plus, you might actually increase your financial wealth if you surround yourself with the right people.
-In his book, "Change Your Habits, Change Your Life," Corley writes that one of the habits of self-made millionaires is building relationships with success-minded people.
+In his book, Corley writes that one of the habits of self-made millionaires is building relationships with success-minded people.
 These associations can lead to lucrative opportunities down the line.